 Streusel

-- In a small bowl, melt the butter, then add in the sugar and flour.
+• In a small bowl, melt the butter, then add in the sugar, flour, and cinnamon.
 Use a fork to mix the ingredients together until you have formed little clumps of dough.
 Set aside.

 Chocolate Chip Muffins

-- In a small mixing bowl, melt the butter.
-Whisk in the brown sugar and granulated sugar.
+• In a small mixing bowl, melt the butter then whisk in the sugar.

 now i know these are just muffins, and i am about to be so dramatic– but these are the best muffins i have ever had. since i started baking (ab a month or two ago!) your blog has been my guiding line through this lovely journey ! and after a lot of fun recipes i decided to make this lovely classic night before exam. i just have to say i literally, stopped everything when i bit into the first muffin and ate it with my eyes closed just EXPERIENCED IT! as the biggest muffin lover ever, i never thought anything would top the muffins from my local bakery, but wow❤ this is the best thing in the world❤ also the recipe is a DELIGHT to read, everything is so easy to follow and written with fun and interesting explanations<3